sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 Let's suppose you have installed ver 1 of your unlocked package pkg1.
 As part of refactoring your App, you decide to move some metadata from pkg1 to a new package pkg2.

-In Winter '19, you will refactor the package by following these steps:
+You will refactor the package by following these steps:
 1. Identify the metadata that you want to move out of pkg1.
 2. Remove metadata identified in step 1 from pkg1 repo and create ver 2 of pkg1.
 3. Add the metadata identified in step 1 to a different DX folder / project / repo and create ver 1 of pkg2 using that metadata.
 You may add other metadata to complete pkg2.